 The brief

-Laurena works in a start-up and had been sharing a flat in a lovely apartment in Saint-Michel.
+Laurena works in a start-up and had been sharing a fine flat in Saint-Michel.
 At 27, she was ready to take the step into ownership.
-Her 290,000 euro budget meant leaving the Latin Quarter, but she was open on location, provided she felt safe in a lively neighbourhood.
-Renovation work did not scare her.
-She wanted a minimum of 22 m2 with a proper kitchen, not a cupboard.
+Her 290,000 euro budget meant leaving the Quartier Latin, but she was open on location, provided she felt safe in a lively neighbourhood.
+Renovation work did not put her off.
+She wanted at least 22 m² with a proper kitchen, not a cupboard.

-The small-apartment market in Paris is the most competitive segment: coveted by both first-time buyers and buy-to-let investors, each property goes within hours.
-Laurena was aware of this and knew she would need to be reactive.
+The small-flat market in Paris is the most competitive segment: coveted by first-time buyers and buy-to-let investors alike, each property goes within hours.
+Laurena knew this and knew she would have to move fast.

 The search strategy

-The Home Select property hunter understood from the first meeting that he was dealing with a resolutely determined buyer, an essential character trait in this market segment.
-The challenge was to channel that determination towards the right property, not the first property.
-The hunter emphasised the need for synergy between them: responsiveness and dynamism from both sides, or nothing.
+The Home Select property hunter saw at the first meeting that he was dealing with a thoroughly determined buyer, an essential trait in this segment.
+The challenge was to channel that determination towards the right property rather than the first one.
+The hunter stressed the need to work in step: responsiveness and drive on both sides, or nothing.

 The hunter relied primarily on a trusted agency contact who proposed properties to visit.
 The initial search covered the 14th, 15th and 16th, the arrondissements that were accessible within Laurena’s budget while offering the safety and liveliness she sought.

-A first property caught their attention: in the 5th, near Pitie-Salpetriere, it seemed to tick every box.
-A promising viewing.
+A first property in the 5th, near Pitié-Salpêtrière, seemed to tick every box, and the viewing was promising.
 But Laurena wanted her mother’s opinion before committing.
-A few hours of deliberation were enough: the property sold to another buyer.
+A few hours of deliberation were enough for the property to sell to another buyer.
 The lesson was harsh but clear: in this market, hesitation is costly.

-Second property, in the 13th, Butte-aux-Cailles.
-The photos were misleading, the reality disappointing.
-Laurena made a very low offer, more out of reaction than conviction.
-The hunter knew it, and fortunately the offer was declined.
-He remained convinced they could do better.
+The second, in the 13th at Butte-aux-Cailles, flattered to deceive: the photos promised more than the flat delivered.
+Laurena made a very low offer, more in reaction than out of conviction.
+The hunter knew it, and the offer was, fortunately, declined.
+He remained sure they could do better.

 The property

-Through the viewings, the hunter refined his portrait of Laurena.
-Having grown up in the countryside, she would be drawn to outdoor space.
-Her brief allowed the ground floor.
-The hunter steered his search towards garden-level flats or lower ground floors with a terrace, a type of property less sought after by investors and therefore less competitive.
+Across the viewings, the hunter sharpened his picture of Laurena.
+Having grown up in the countryside, she would be drawn to outdoor space, and her brief allowed for the ground floor.
+He steered the search towards garden-level flats and lower ground floors with a terrace, properties less sought after by investors and so less contested.

-He found a property in Beaugrenelle, in the 15th.
-A one-bedroom on the ground floor with terrace.
-Open kitchen, the central feature of the apartment, exactly as Laurena wanted.
-The interior was immaculate, virtually new, ready to move into.
-The terrace, however, had been left untouched by the previous owner: a blank canvas where Laurena could create her own space.
+He found one in Beaugrenelle, in the 15th: a two-room flat on the ground floor with a terrace.
+The open kitchen, the centrepiece of the flat, was exactly as Laurena wanted.
+The interior was immaculate, all but new, ready to move into.
+The terrace, by contrast, had been left untouched by the previous owner, a blank canvas for Laurena to make her own.

 Leaving the property, still in the stairwell, Laurena made an offer at the asking price of 289,000 euros.
 It was accepted immediately by the owner.